Labrador Breed Overview

 Common Labrador Conditions and Diseases

 Ear Infections – Labradors are prone to ear infection, especially if they love to swim and do that frequently.
 You should clean their ears once a week and go to vet once a while to check their ears.
-Don’t forget to get Dog Insurance for Labrador so that you can relax and rest assured for their lifespan.
+Don’t forget to get Dog Insurance for Labrador so that you can relax and rest assured for Labrador retriever lifespan.

 - Labradors are perfect working dogs because they have high tolerance for pain